ErpNetDocs/tech/modules/logistics/wms/how-to/document-flow.md

 ### Generation for further execution (manual generation only)

 In Warehouses is not always possible to execute all of the ordered quantities.
-For example, there is no availability of some products to Dispatch all of them or the supplier sent less quantity from the order and you can't Receive it all.
+For example, there is no availability of some products to Dispatch all of them or the supplier sent less quantity from the order and you can't Receive it all. <br>
-In this case, you have to complete the Warehouse Order with the quantities you have at the moment.
+In this case, you have to complete the Warehouse Order with the quantities you have at the moment.<br><br>
-When you already have the missing quantities you want to execute them from the same Store Order, you can manually start [LOG0209](xref:LOG0209).
+When you already have the missing quantities and you want to execute them from the same **SO**, you can manually start [LOG0209](xref:LOG0209) generaton.<br>
-You have to set up this Generation in the Document flow by using only Manually in the Allowed generation types field.

-This generation will create a new Warehouse Requisition for the differences between the ordered quantities in the Store Order and executed quantities from the Completed fulfillments.
-You can start this generation every time you want to make a requisition for further execution.
+This generation will create a new **WR** for the differences between the ordered quantities in the **SO** and the executed quantities from the Completed fulfillments.
+You can start this generation every time you want to make a **WR** for further execution.

+> [!Note]
+> You have to set up this Generation in the Document flow by using only Manually in the Allowed generation types field.

 ### "Is Executed" calculated attributes